 Portraiture course.
-This carefully constructed course will improve your abilities to record what you see.
-Whether you are a complete novice or an experienced painter, our studio work, considered guidance and carefully constructive critic will be a valuable development aid in your progress as an artist.
+This carefully constructed course will improve your abilities to record what you see and aid in your progress as an artist.

 Who is the course aimed at?